jedinym/sqc-text/main.typ

 #pagebreak()

+= Biomacromolecules

+// alt title: Computer representation of structural data = Macromolecular structural data

+= Tools and methods

+== Protein Data Bank

-= PDB Validation Pipeline
+== PDB Validation Pipeline
 Describe what the pipeline is made of and its outputs.

-== Usage
 Describe how the standalone pipeline is used.

+== MolProbity

 = Design